gurjeet/Nixi/README.md

 ========

 Nixi is a package manager based on the [Guix][1] package manager.
-Following are the thing that Nixi provides:
+Following are the things that Nixi provides:

 - A better pronouncable name
 - Package management for macOS